Your Basket

 There can be a lot of debate surrounding whether essential oils or fragrance oils are better for your candles.

-The short answer is - it depends on what you're using your candles for.
+The short answer is - it depends on why you want to make your own candles and what they are for.

 The great thing about essential oils is that they carry a number of natural benefits alongside their beautiful scents.